SinisterSpatula/pegasus-theme-gpiOS/README.md

 * Favorite Games (Dynamically updates when you add or remove a favorite game).

-## So many options to get the look that you want!
+## So many options to customize to your preference

 ### Video Walkthrough: [https://www.youtube.com/watch?v=O-kbEcsxYrM](https://www.youtube.com/watch?v=O-kbEcsxYrM)